 7. Can I add shrimp?

 Yes, shrimp is occasionally added at the end of cooking for a little variety.
-Check out my video for more details.
+Check out my original video in the recipe card below for more details.

 Ingredients